snowman07/cybersecurity/Fall 2025/CYBR3010 Cybersecurity Foundations/Assignments/1 Build Your Virtual Network Lab/README.md

    - Click the version.
 Agree to the terms and conditon.
    - You can now download the installer and use the executable file to install VMware Workstation Pro in your machine.

-2. Set-up Cisco Modelling Lab (CML)
+2. Setup for CML and FortiManager
   > `Student_CML_FortiManager2_OVA` folder is 1.26 GB <br>
   > `CML_Student_OVA` folder is 75.7 GB in total --> in video tut, this is Student_CML_Master